iamandresdiaz/photos/README.md

 # 📷 Photos Project

-This project use technologies like:
+This project uses the following technologies:

 * Blackfire
 * Elasticsearch with elastica.io + kibana